Cost vs. Expense - What is the Difference?

 - Price is often linked to the cost of a product to the producer or seller.

-- Expenses show up on your business profit and lost statement.
+- Expenses show up on your business profit and loss statement.

 An expense is an ongoing payment, like utilities, rent, payroll, and marketing.
 For example, the expense of rent is needed to have a location to sell from, to produce revenue.
 The cost of a business phone is required to take calls from customers who want to buy the business's products and services.
 There is usually no asset associated with an expense.